leosncz/titan/README.md

 - Dynamic light frustrum

 ## Build
-In order to use & build the project with this library, you must install the following libraries :
-- GLFW
-- OpenGL
-- GLEW
-- GLM </br>
+Everything is setup, just run the program :). </br>
-If you use the sln solution, keep in mind that everything is 64-bit oriented.
+If you use the sln solution, keep in mind that everything is 64-bit oriented.</br>
+C++ 17 must be used

 ## License
 Please contact me before considering using any code from this repository.